Visualising and analysing simulation data

 option.

-For more information on make_ndx
+For more information on make_ndx, please see the

 GROMACS manual